 Whether building a plaintiff case or defending against a damage claim, Allin / Rose Consulting, Inc., is nationally renowned for our knowledge and expertise in snow and ice mitigation and remediation.

-Allin / Rose Consulting, Inc., has worked with lawyers for years on both sides of the legal aisle, providing expert witness testimony for plaintiffs and defendants.
+We have worked with lawyers for years on both sides of the legal aisle, providing expert witness testimony for plaintiffs and defendants.
 We are qualified as expert witnesses on snow plowing in numerous states around the country, and regularly assist legal representatives in winter accident actions including slip-and-fall incidents on commercial sites involving snow and ice.

-Having worked in many states performing snow and ice management as well as providing expert witness testimony, no one is better qualified to testify regarding whether involved parties have performed in an acceptable fashion before, during, and after a snow or ice event.
+Having worked in many states performing snow and ice management, as well as providing expert witness testimony, no one is better qualified than Allin / Rose Consulting, Inc., to testify on whether the parties involved have met safety standards before, during, and after a snow or ice event.
+Our vast experience allows us to assess the circumstances thoroughly and present reliable testimony to support or refute claims in court.
+This expertise ensures that all aspects of snow and ice removal are addressed comprehensively in any litigation.

 By the time the plow hits the hardscape, most of the hard work and planning involving safely removing snow should already have been completed.
 Failure to look beyond the point of causation can ruin a plaintiff’s claim for damages or leave defense attorneys blindsided in open court.